 With frozen fish, the biggest thing to look for is signs of freezer burn.

 If you’ve chosen the perfect option for your meal, whether it’s fresh bluefin tuna or frozen scallops, the next step is properly storing it, and, if it’s frozen, thawing it.
 Otherwise, all the effort put into choosing the best quality may be for nothing.

 If you need to know how to store fish you purchased fresh, simply make sure you use it almost immediately, preferably the same day.
 Keep it wrapped in moisture-proof paper or in an airtight container rather to prevent both leaks and air getting to it.
 To store fish that’s frozen, simply place it in your freezer kept at zero degrees, preferably using it within the month, but more sturdy fish like halibut, cod, and salmon can be stored for four months in a freezer.

 When you’re ready to thaw your seafood, simply keep it in the refrigerator for 8 to 10 hours before you plan on cooking it.
 Keep it wrapped in the package on a plate or resting in a shallow pan to catch any liquid that may seep out.
 While chicken and beef can be thawed in a microwave or in cool water to speed up the defrosting process, don’t try to do this with fish or seafood as you’ll lose flavor and texture.

 Leave the Cooking to Us – Get Dinner at NC Seafood Today!

 If you want a delicious, freshly prepared seafood dinner, from Calabash-style catfish to broiled flounder, let us do the cooking!
-Come by NC Seafood for lunch or dinner at the Farmer’s Market in Raleigh, or you can call ahead for pickup at 919-833-4661 or order online.
+Come by NC Seafood for lunch or dinner at the Farmer’s Market in Raleigh, or check out our menu and order online for pick up.